Tutorial

 }

-In order to implement MyLogger you need the application’s log directory information (AbstractAppMeta), but this is also accepted as dependency in the constructor.
-In other words, the Weekday resource depends on MyLogger, but MyLogger also depends on the log directory information.
-Objects built with DI in this way are dependencies depend on .. and dependency assignments are made.
+Implementing MyLogger requires information about the application’s log directory (AbstractAppMeta), which is also received as a dependency in the constructor.
+Thus, while the Weekday resource depends on MyLogger, MyLogger also depends on the log directory information.
+In this way, objects constructed with DI are recursively injected with their dependencies.

 class AppModule extends AbstractAppModule